Biology

 • They can have a wide variety of shapes

 Molecules can create interactions with other molecules thanks to ionic or covalent bonds.
 Ionic bonds occur when an electrical balance is sought from a charge difference between atoms.
-From here an electron is transferred to another forming a bond.
+From here, an electron is transferred to another forming a bond.
 On the other hand, covalent bonds are formed when an electron is shared between both atoms.
 These bonds prevent the molecules from having any charge and make them electrically neutral.
+Additionally, the strength and type of these bonds influence the molecule's stability and reactivity.

-Variations in shape of molecules is due to the fact they are made up of two or more atoms.
+Variations in shape of molecules are due to the fact they are made up of two or more atoms.
 These shapes generally range from helical, pyramidal, round or linear, among others.
+The specific arrangement of atoms within a molecule determines its physical and chemical properties, impacting how it interacts with other molecules and its environment.

 Examples of molecules